Warning: Graphic content and sexual violence themes.

 Justice Lang had commented on the 2000 stay and said: "The reasons for the Attorney-General's decision [are] not entirely clear."

 The reasons for the delay in trial, Justice Lang said, could be attributed, in part, to the police failing to investigate the allegations at the time.

 "Although [one of the women] went to the police immediately after the alleged offending against her in 1976, the police took no steps at that time," he said.

-"They did not begin to investigate the allegations until [she] contacted them again following the publicity surround Wilson's trial in 1996."
+"They did not begin to investigate the allegations until [she] contacted them again following the publicity surrounding Wilson's trial in 1996."

-When Wilson eventually went to trial this year the jury was prevented from knowing the history of the man standing before them.
+At Wilson's trial last year the jury was also prevented from knowing the criminal history of the man standing before them.

-"It is well-known he offended against woman, girls, animals - that's why it's the beast," McKenzie said of the nickname at the pre-trial hearing.
+"It is well-known he offended against woman, girls, animals - that's why it's the beast," McKenzie said of the nickname at a pre-trial hearing.

-The judge said media coverage of Wilson from 2012 and 2017 may have tainted the jury pool, "if only by the nickname the media have used".
+Justice Lang had said media coverage of Wilson during the past decade may have tainted the jury pool, "if only by the nickname the media have used".

 In a handwritten letter to Justice Lang before last November's sentencing, Wilson said he was "sorry for my past action and any harm caused".

 But, the Beast continued to deny knowledge of the offending.